masnik1/coding-challenge/README.md

 Python project developed for System Integration Coding Challenge

-The project consists in an implementation between a local Zammad Helpdesk with a Zammad API and two Python scripts One for importing all tickets from a dataset of customer issues/complains [huggingface](https://huggingface.co/) and the other one for predicting the sentiment of the issue and correctly updating the priority of it using a model of [sentimental classification](https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis?text=I+like+you.+I+love+you).
+The project consists in an implementation between a local Zammad Helpdesk with a Zammad API and two Python scripts.
+One for importing all tickets from a dataset of customer issues/complains [huggingface](https://huggingface.co/) and the other one for predicting the sentiment of the issue and correctly updating the priority of it using a model of [sentimental classification](https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis?text=I+like+you.+I+love+you).